Panmoni/realbitcoinfam-www/content/blog/hello-world.md

 ## Membership

-Anyone is always welcome to join the public channels of the RBF discord.
+Anyone is always welcome to join the public channels of the Panmoni/RBF discord.

 There is a code of conduct that will be enforced in order to maintain and a safe and constructive environment for builders.